-Want a wedding cake that’s as beautiful and delicious as Harry and Meghan’s?
-Here’s how to recreate their confection for your big day.
+Want a confection that’s as beautiful and delicious as Harry and Meghan’s?
+Here’s how to recreate their royal wedding cake for your big day.

 On May 19, 2018 Prince Harry and Meghan Markle tied the knot and claimed their new titles as the Duke and Duchess of Sussex.
-They looked stunning, had what sounds like an enviable star studded reception and dug into a drool-worthy wedding cake.
-Now, you may not be able to assume fancy royal titles or dance the night away with George and Amal Clooney, but you can steal their royal wedding cake style.
-Their baker, Claire Ptak of Hackney’s Violet Bakery, has spilled the beans on everything that went into the royal confection and we’re here to help you recreate it for yourselves.
+They looked stunning, had what sounds like an enviable star studded reception and dug into their drool-worthy royal wedding cake.
+Now, you may not be able to assume fancy royal titles or dance the night away with George and Amal Clooney, but you can steal their wedding cake style.
+Their baker, Claire Ptak of Hackney’s Violet Bakery, has spilled the beans on everything that went into the royal wedding cake and we’re here to help you recreate it for yourselves.

 Here’s how to replicate the royal wedding cake for your big day.